 As soon as the bridle was in place, Arthur walked him around the paddock in a large circle.
 Then he said, "I'll Grab the blanket and saddle Yorky.
 Here mate, you hold onto him while I saddle him up."

 The horse didn't seem to mind the saddle too much but every now and again he'd jump sideways as Arthur said, "Whoah boy, steady on there big fella'."

 Once the saddle was in place, Arthur took the reins and mounted the big horse.
 He was a bit frisky but Arthur was a great stockman so it only took a minute or so before the horse knew that Arthur was in full control.

 "I'll ride him down the Lucerne paddock Yorky and we'll put him in the big open paddock across the road till I can find out who owns him.
 Follow me down in the Ute mate, will ya?"

-"That looked great Arthur!", I yelled from out of the Utes' window.
+"That looked great Arthur!", I yelled out of the Utes' open window.

 "Open the gate across the road there Yorky.", called Arthur.

 I pushed the large gate open and Arthur and the big stallion rode through and I closed it behind them.
 Arthur dismounted and held him by the reins.